 Given the rapid developments in computer technology and multimedia applications, graduates will find ample opportunities in both hardware and software development positions for IT products and services.
 Potential employers include computer product development companies, software and system solutions companies, banks, finance and insurance companies and the Hong Kong SAR Government.

-To be eligible for admission, you must satisfy the General Entrance Requirements and have studied an engineering- or science-related discipline at a high school or post-secondary institution.
+To be eligible for admission, you must satisfy CityU's General Entrance Requirements and have studied an engineering- or science-related discipline at a high school or post-secondary institution.

-For senior-year admission, applicants are normally expected to have completed the AD/HD award with a CGPA of ≥3.0, or an equivalent overall mark or credit award in an engineering- or science-related discipline.
+For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma with a CGPA of ≥3.0, or an equivalent overall mark or credit award in an engineering- or science-related discipline.

 HKDSE students will apply through JUPAS.
 They may select this major after admission to the College of Science and Engineering (Engineering).
 For details, click here.